The Broadway Hoofer: Plot

 Weeks on tour pass.
 Adele throws herself into the part of a second-rate chorus girl, enjoying the absurdity of it all.
 More importantly, she and Bobby fall in love.
 Her identity hidden, she savors being loved simply as a woman, not as a star.
 Jane, however, grows concerned: Adele is discarding her Broadway career for the affection of a burlesque hoofer.

 At Glens Falls, New York, the troupe is discovered.
 Larry and Morton, tracing Adele's whereabouts, slip into the audience.
 They recognize her at once, stunned and amused at her masquerade.
 After the show, Adele confronts them, begging them not to reveal her identity to Bobby.
 Instead, she praises Bobby's raw talent, urging Larry to give him a chance.

 Larry offers Bobby a Broadway contract.
 Elated, Bobby insists that “Lucy” come with him.
 But Morton, scheming to rid himself of the rival, privately tells Bobby the truth—that “Lucy Brown” is actually Adele Dorey, a famous star laughing at his earnestness.
 Crushed, Bobby refuses the offer and denounces Adele.

 Adele returns to New York and begins rehearsals for Larry's new revue.
 But her sparkle is gone.
 Once the brightest star on Broadway, she now moves indifferently through the numbers, her heart clearly elsewhere.
 Larry, a seasoned showman, knows the production will fail unless her spirit returns.

 Larry learns that Bobby is working in a local nightclub.
 He arranges a party there and compels Adele to attend.
 At first listless, Adele's eyes light up when Bobby is announced.
 But his performance, once filled with snap, is flat and joyless.
-Then, as he sings a number from The Gay Girlies Burlesque Show—a duet once shared with her—Adele can no longer resist.
+Then, as he sings a number from The Gay Girlies Burlesque Show - a duet once shared with her, Adele can no longer resist.
 She joins him onstage, and together they rekindle the old spark.
 The audience erupts in applause.

 Larry again offers Bobby a Broadway engagement.
 This time Bobby refuses, still bitter.
 But Adele steps forward, publicly declaring her love: if Bobby won't join the show, she will resign too—because “a wife must follow her husband.”
 It is the first time she reveals her true feelings.

-Overcome, Bobby takes her into his arms and kisses her passionately before the delighted nightclub crowd.
-The hoofer and the Broadway star are reconciled—partners in life and love, ready to dance their way forward together.
+Bobby takes her into his arms and kisses her passionately before the delighted nightclub crowd.
+The hoofer and the Broadway star are reconciled, partners in life and love, ready to dance their way forward together.